embedthis/exp-blog/README.md

 * alt &mdash; Alternate text to use with the image.
 Default to the image basename.
 * clearfix &mdash; Clear the packing of the current HTML element.
 Defaults to false.
 * css &mdash; CSS selector to use in styling the image.
 Defaults to none.
 * lead &mdash; If true, the image is regarded as a post lead image.
-The image is formatted at 50% width and the text is right aligned around the image.
+The image is formatted at 20% width on the summary page and 40% on the post page.
+The text is right aligned around the image.
 Defaults to false.
 * ifpost &mdash; If true, the image appears on the post page itself.
 Defaults to true.
 * ifsummary &mdash; If true, the image appears on the blog summary page.
 Defaults to true.
 * post &mdash; Hash of options to apply only on the post page.
 Defaults to none.